Glossary of Literary Terms

 ADVENTURE EXAMPLE: Peter Parker is a character who embarks on an unexpected journey due to a chance encounter with a radioactive spider.

 Allegory definition: A story, poem, or picture that can be interpreted to reveal a hidden meaning, typically a moral or political one.

-Allegory example: George Orwell’s Animal Farm uses allegory through the animals on the farm when they separate in to groups that represent the different political factions and ideologies that exist in the real world.
+EXAMPLE OF ALLEGORY: George Orwell’s Animal Farm uses allegory through the animals on the farm when they separate into groups that represent the different political factions and ideologies that exist in the real world.

 You can learn more about Allegory in our complete guide to literary devices for teachers and students here